Chorographic Commission: Expeditions

-Political instability
+Effects of political instability on the Commission

 The liberal government of Colombia, which basically enacted the commission and began funding the operation, "..favored an anti-colonial critique in archaeological interpretation, the Conservatives viewed Spain’s influence as a positive force."
 However, some members of the community would "clearly refused to accept these results without question.
 Some even attempted to assert their own interpretation of the archaeological findings."
 Political instability would be one of the main factors that would eventually lead to the end of the commission, due to the lack of funds contributed to the commission which was needed for the success of the mission, which would be controlled by the Government officials of the time, which varied year to year.

-Disillusion of the Commission
+Dissolution

 The commission would end because of the denial of Codazzi request for more funds.
 The Colombian government seemed to lose its interest in the mission of the commission."In addition to the usual problems of illness, difficult terrain, uncooperative local officials, and broken equipment, the commission faced new challenges in Bogotá."
 During 1855, despite completing his task at hand, Codazzi's contract was about to expire.
 "Codazzi argued that the delays were due to events beyond his control, particularly the 1854 war.".
 With a lack of government funds and Codazzi's personal funds, the commission would get an extended contract but would not receive the funds necessary to complete the task at hand.

-Legacy of the Commission
+Legacy

 The commission proved to be a major milestone for the young nation of Colombia.
 "A means for the second half of the century to have a sense of belonging and of adaptation to a land which was now theirs and which had to be appropriated and grasped as their own.”
 The commission would help the young country but eventually the country would “be divided, politically, ideologically and geographically and whose merit lies in maintaining its physical, democratic and idiosyncratic unity for the next 150 years."
 The commission and its expeditions "proves to be an effort created by a group of people who believed in the importance of organizing, studying and classifying.
 The legacy also stands by a heritage that developed an enterprise secured under the branches of science, art and literature."
 The commission produced more than maps and descriptions of the uncharted territory, the commission was responsible for the production of "both an Atlas of Colombia and many watercolor drawings that portrayed not only the physical landscape, but also social, economic, and agricultural aspects of the country, including its people, transportation, crops, and trades."